fjudith/saltstack-kubernetes/docs/etcd.md

 # Etcd
+Etcd is a role for servers dedicated to run the Etcd cluster used as backing store for all Kubernetes cluster data.

+The following certificates are required for the mutual TLS encryption of the communications between the cluster members and from etcd clients (e.g. kube-apiserver).

+* CA certificate: `/etc/etcd/ssl/ca.pem`
+* Server certificate: `/etc/etcd/ssl/etcd.pem`
+* Server private key: `/etc/etcd/ssl/etcd-key.pem`

+These certificates are generated during the Terraform process.

+---

 Etcd deployment is enabled by the following pillar data.

-> Required SSL certificate are generated during the Terraform process.

 ```yaml
 kubernetes: